apisnetworks/apiscp-docs/docs/admin/Customizing.md

 Copy `/usr/local/apnscp/resources/templates/apache/placeholder.blade.php` to `/usr/local/apnscp/config/custom/resources/templates/apache/placeholder.blade.php` creating parent directories as needed. index.html may not be updated once written.

 ### Suspension page
 All suspended accounts via [SuspendDomain](Plans#suspenddomain) redirect to `/var/www/html/suspend.html`.
+A suspension page is not provided by default in ApisCP but may be created by the admin.
 Suspension rules may be modified by adjusting the rewrite rules.

 Copy `/usr/local/apnscp/resources/templates/apache/suspend-rules.blade.php` to `/usr/local/apnscp/config/custom/resources/templates/apache/suspend-rules.blade.php` creating parent directories as needed.